 South Street, Exeter, Devon

 The church has considerable architectural interest as the earliest surviving work by the architect Leonard Stokes.
-The building has a handsome interior with a rich collection of late 19th”
+The building has a handsome interior with a rich collection of late nineteenth century furnishings.

 The interior has a low vaulted narthex and a tall broad nave with five-bay arcades of chamfered and moulded arches carried on octagonal polished stone columns with moulded stone capitals and bases and a handsome open timber roof.
 The north aisle is wider than the south.
 Both the south aisle windows and those of the clerestory have inner arcades.
 Beyond the crossing, the tall pointed sanctuary arch is flanked by narrower bays with pointed openings at lower levels with canopied images and pairs of canopied images above under a blind pointed arch.
 In the east walls of the transepts are pointed arches opening to side chapels.
 Both the chapels and the sanctuary itself have elaborate tiled floors.